firehol/blocklist-ipsets/README.md

 [AutoShun.org](http://autoshun.org/) IPs identified as hostile by correlating logs from distributed snort installations running the autoshun plugin

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.autoshun.org/files/shunlist.csv).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 18:30:04 UTC 2015.

 The ipset `autoshun` has **51** entries, **51** unique IPs.